ceph-mgr module(s) inaccessible after a reboot

 Good to know it's reproducible, if I have the log from the existing instance where this is happening then that would help me out by saving me the effort of setting up another environment myself.

 The `exe` thing is a quick fix (http://tracker.ceph.com/issues/21404), is there any indication that it's related to this issue?

-#5 Updated by Boris Ranto almost 2 years ago
+#5 Updated by Boris Ranto about 2 years ago

 I think it might be related.
 If there are any issues with the module not being killed properly before respawn then the socket can remain open/active and that will block the module start on respawn.
 Are you calling shutdown on the modules when doing the respawn?

-#6 Updated by John Spray almost 2 years ago
+#6 Updated by John Spray about 2 years ago

 The 'exe' thing is really just the process naming - even if there is an issue of sockets not getting torn down, that would not be related to the process/thread name.